-In this exercise students will use the CIAO analysis menu, aka DAX, to get the net counts in their regions (from Exercise 11).
+In this exercise students will use the CIAO analysis menu, aka dax, to get the net counts in their regions (from Exercise 11).

 - 1. Open the fluximage thresh.img in ds9. - 2.
 Load the source region file created in Exercise 11 step 3. - 3.
 Load the background region file created in Exercise 11 step 6. - 4.
-Double click on the background annulus to display the region properties.

-- 5. Under the Property menu, select Background.
+Double click on the background annulus to display the region properties. - 5.
+Under the Property menu, select Background.
 The region will now be drawn with a dashed line.
 Close the properties window. - 6.
-In the main ds9 window, goto Analysis →CIAO tools (DAX) →Count Rates and Fluxes → Net Counts. - 7.
-A text window will be displayed containing the information about the current regions. - 8.
+In the main ds9 window, goto Analysis \rightarrow CIAO \rightarrow Statistics \rightarrow Net Counts. - 7.
+A text window will be display containing the information about the current regions. - 8.
 Try adjusting the source and background radii and repeating the analysis.

+Q: From step 7, record the following information from the Net Counts task:

-Net counts with error: Source counts:
+Net counts with error:

+Source counts:

 Background counts:

-O: From sten 8 describ be how the net counts and net rates vary with changes to the

-source and background d regions:
+Q: From step 8, describe how the net counts and net rates vary with changes to the source and background regions: